 MR. KINCAID: Correct.
 But I'm gonna back up and reiterate what I mentioned earlier, that there were two parts of that complaint.
 It was in relation to Ms. Haring and there's also the violation of procurement laws.
 And also in relation to Ms. Haring's, or the allegation regarding Ms. Haring, we also have to look at what were their internal controls overridden by district personnel in an effort for or in collaboration with Ms. Haring?
-And so there's fixed; is that basically what we're saying here?
+And so there's two avenues, again, there.